||Harvest Festival for

 BBQ competitors are both welcome and encouraged to sell samples of their BBQ products to the public.

-Samplings are allowed on Sunday from 11am to 3pm.
+Samplings are allowed on Saturday and Sunday from 11am to 3pm.
 Teams are also allowed to sell their barbecue

 and merchandise to the public.